-Wood 'improving' | AMTE CFO ponders move | Seagreen power – Daily Business
+Wood shares hit | BT up | Seagreen's first power – Daily Business

 7am: AMTE Power CFO may leave

-Battery developer and manufacturer AMTE Power said it is looking to bolster its senior executive and wider management team in order to put in place additional skills and expertise for the next stage of the Thurso-based business’s growth.
+Battery developer and manufacturer AMTE Power said it has seen ‘huge customer interest’ in its products and is looking to bolster its senior executive and wider management team to build its skills capacity.
+Full story here

-Chief financial officer, James Hobson, has advised that he has received an approach concerning a new role, which he is considering.
-He would in any case not leave AMTE until 30 November and will play a full and active role in the business and support a seamless transition.

-In a trading update, Kevin Brundish, CEO, said: “It is an exciting time for AMTE Power.
-We are on the cusp of commercial volume production for our high-value cells, and we continue to see a huge amount of customer interest in our products.
-Our products and expertise will play a fundamental part in the UK energy transition, and we remain passionate about reaching a net zero economy.

 7am: Wind farm’s first power